 I don’t believe The Weeknd is literally a supernatural entity, but I never cared much for reality.
 Fiction has more allure—maybe that’s why I love rap so much.
 The Weeknd just happens to be a character that I find fascinating because he seems to exist in a reality that could be a gothic novel, and whether intentional or not, Abel’s painting a portrait through his art that could easily hang next to any portrait of a vampire, and at the same time vampire stories are huge box office hits, The Weeknd has become a huge star.

 It's not a coincidence that his breakout song was used for a movie that was originally a Twilight fan-fiction.
 Those very teens that were fascinated by Twilight, the housewives that found 50 Shades Of Grey arousing, are now the very ones that will spend money on Friday to purchase Beauty Behind The Madness.
-His music simply fits into what those audiences enjoyed about the books and films, stories about forbidden love, lust, seduction, with a bit of hard drugs and sex mixed in.
+His music simply fits into what those audiences enjoy about the books and films, stories about forbidden love, lust, seduction, with a few hard drugs and sex mixed in.
 Which is why I’m saying that Abel Tesfaye is vampire and standing by it.

 He’s about to get paid like one, too.